Longitudinal study: Disadvantages

-Some of the disadvantages of longitudinal study are that they are time-consuming and expensive.
-Therefore, they are not convenient.
+Longitudinal studies are time-consuming and expensive.

-Longitudinal studies cannot avoid attrition effect, that is, subjects cannot continue to participate in the study for various reasons.
-Under longitudinal research methods, the loss of the research sample will bias the remaining small sample.
-Practice effect is also one of the problems.
-Longitudinal studies tend to be biased by the fact that subjects repeat the same procedure many times, and their performance will be improved or decreased.
+Longitudinal studies cannot avoid an attrition effect: that is, some subjects cannot continue to participate in the study for various reasons.
+Under longitudinal research methods, the reduction in the research sample will bias the remaining smaller sample.

+Practice effect is also one of the problems: longitudinal studies tend to be influenced because subjects repeat the same procedure many times (potentially introducing autocorrelation), and this may cause their performance to improve or deteriorate.